bytecodealliance/component-docs/component-model/src/language-support/python.md

 ### Building a Component that Exports an Interface

 The [sample `add.wit` file](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/example-host/add.wit) exports a function.
-However, to use your component from another component, it must export an interface.
-That being said, you rarely find WIT that does not contain an interface.
-(Most WITs you'll see in the wild do use interfaces; we've been simplifying by exporting a function.)
+However, you'll often prefer to export an interface, either to comply with an existing specification or to capture a set of functions and types that tend to go together.
 Let's expand our example world to export an interface rather than directly export the function.

 ```wit
 // add-interface.wit